 Xenia Community Schools’ Project Renaissance is one example of that standard of quality.
 Winner of USA Today’s Community Solutions for Education Award, Xenia Schools was 1 of only 7 organizations in the country to receive the national award.
 Project Renaissance was made possible by Partners in Education, a committee teaming local businesses with Xenia Schools.

 The Xenia School system includes 7 elementary schools, 2 junior high schools, and 1 high school.
 A parochial elementary school, private preschools, Christian schools, and the Greene County Career Center also offer educational opportunities.
-Students with special needs attend Four Oaks School or participate in a variety of training programs available through the Greene County Board of Mental Retardation and Developmental Disabilities.
+Students with special needs attend Four Oaks School or participate in a variety of training programs available through the Greene County Board of Developmental Disabilities.

 The Greene County Career Center is one of the most diverse high-tech vocational schools in Ohio.
 Annually, more than 90% of Career Center graduates are placed in the labor force.
 Trend setting programs for vocational training and adult education provide area employers with well trained, dependable employees.
 The Career Center works with businesses to develop training programs tailored to their needs.